LydiaStephensonGithub/Spring-Library-Project/README.md

 I found the planning process more useful that expected as it ultimately sped up the production process.
 Although I found assigning story points a little difficult without having other people working on the project to discuss it with.

 I was also expecting to struggle a little with using Git, particularly when it comes to merging branches as this will be the first time using the feature branch model for a project.

+## What went well? / What didn't go as planned?
+### What went well?
+- It took a little while to get used to the feature branch model but eventually made the project easier as it enabled a feature to be fully completed and tested before moving onto the next.

+- Seperating the project into features and testing along the way meant that completing the first query was slow but I had figured out most bug and code errors by the time it came to completing the others.

+- Was able to implement custom queries and complete the teting for them without much difficulty.

+- Implemented a custom exception for the read by id and update query that would return if there was no entity matching that ID number.

+### What didn't go as planned?

+- Didn't intially consider that need for a library to sort authors by last name so had to change the field for name from full_name to two seperate fields for first and last name.

+- Didn't have time to refactor any query that returns a list to show a message that nothing has been found when an empty list is returned.

+- Struggled a little with the delete method, regarding the best way to do and get get full coverage during testing.

+- Struggled a little with the final merge into main as gitbash seemed to register a change with the BookRepo class that I was not aware of.
+I managed to fix it by merging the dev into main again but was frustrated with struggling at the final merge as I had been getting used to the process throughout the project.